bstiffler582/NEM_2024_Analytics/guide.md

 - Results streaming = backfeeding algorithm results to the PLC, Analytics file or MQTT broker
 - HMI Dashboard - elect to generate this if you have TE2000 installed
 - View summary and deploy

+Open the generated solution and peruse the results.